 Our center is committed to translate basic research findings into value for society.
 We are looking for a highly motivated and flexible research technician to support translational research projects in our center.
 This entails the development of disease targets, setting up screening assays and coordinating interactions with the drug discovery unit of the institute.

-The Laboratory of Sleep and Synaptic Plasticity (PI: Sha Liu) is seeking a postdoctoral scientist.
-The lab employs multi-disciplinary approaches, including Drosophila genetics, behavior analysis, electrophysiology, functional imaging, and neural circuit mapping and manipulation, to study the basic mechanisms underlying sleep and its function in the brain.
+The Laboratory of Sleep and Synaptic Plasticity (Sha Liu lab) employs multi-disciplinary approaches, including Drosophila genetics, quantitative behavior analysis, electrophysiology, functional imaging, and neural circuit mapping and manipulation, to study the basic mechanisms underlying sleep and its function in the brain.
+The lab has recently been awarded an ERC Starting Grant and is now hiring several postdocs.